slipstream1/homebridge-script2/README.md

 Thanks to [@ybizeul](https://github.com/ybizeul/) for the code snipet that allows for state.sh to execute

-Thanks to .[@pponce] (https://github.com/pponce/homebridge-script2) for putting this switch2 code together
+Thanks to [@pponce](https://github.com/pponce/homebridge-script2) for putting this switch2 code together

-Thanks to .[@rgerganov] (https://github.com/rgerganov/py-air-control) for working out how to communicate with Philips Air purifier
+Thanks to [@rgerganov](https://github.com/rgerganov/py-air-control) for working out how to communicate with Philips Air purifier

 Personally im using a windows 10 machine to run homebridge and the User, used to login is called "Home"